Skip to Content

 Antipasto Pasta Salad

 Such a beautiful salad!
-I really love taking this salad to pot lucks or family picnics.
+I really love taking this salad to potlucks or family picnics.
 It makes a big bowl full!
-It’s great at a BBQ.
-It’s perfect to keep in the refrigerator and have for lunch or a “midnight snack”!
-It’s just so nummy!
-(Can you tell I’m a tad obsessed with this salad!)
+Perfect for big gatherings.
+You can also keep the salad in the refrigerator and have it for lunch or a “midnight snack”!
+It’s just so yummy!
+(I’m a tad obsessed with this salad!)

 Antipasto Pasta Salad for blog